tomjn/WordPress-The-Right-Way/en/post_types/README.md

 Posts also have post meta.

+### Uploaded Files & Images

+When you upload a file, WordPress does not reference the image or file using its URL, it uses an attachment.
+Attachments are posts of type `attachment`, and are referred to by their post ID.
+For example, when you set a featured image on a post, it stores the post ID of the image you chose in that posts meta.

+As a result, you can request different sizes of an image using its attachment ID.
+Because it hasn't saved the URL, WordPress can generate resized versions of the original, and they can be cropped and manipulated independently.

 ## Comments

 Comments have their own table, and are attached to a post.
 Comments are not a type of post however, but they are capable of storing meta data.
 This is rarely used by developers but allows for interesting things.